wmeints/mlops-airflow-sample/README.md

 We assume that you have the following:

 - Access to a Kubernetes 1.22+ cluster with at least 4 CPU cores and 20Gb
+- An Azure Storage account to use as feature storage and artifact storage
 - The latest release of Anaconda on your machine
 - Kubectl must be installed on your machine
 - Helm 3 or higher installed on your machine